Prayer Mysteries

 Despite our natural predisposition to be driven by envy, however, James immediately continues to explain that through Christ we can live in victory over this insidious temptation:

-Few of us pause long enough to realize that this famous quote is referring to resisting the devil’s enticement to use prayer to try to manipulate God into giving us things that end up not being in our best interest spiritually.
+Few of us pause long enough to realize that this famous quote is referring to resisting the devil’s enticement to use prayer to try to manipulate God into giving us things that end up not being in our best interests spiritually.
 The attraction of devilish practices such as witchcraft is that they seem to offer supernatural help in feeding selfish desires.
 The devil does not display our Heavenly Father’s reluctance to grant us things that end up hurting and enslaving us.

 Christians are typically well aware that lack of faith often hinders Jesus’ longing to miraculously meet our physical needs: